chiefTee/ChessImageClassification/README.md

 ### Step 3: Download Model weight

- I use VGG16 as the base model, download the model weight and store in the model directory. link to the model https://huggingface.co/matthias-wright/vgg/blob/main/vgg16_weights.h5
+ I used VGG16 as the base model, download the model weight and store in the model directory. link to the model https://huggingface.co/matthias-wright/vgg/blob/main/vgg16_weights.h5

 ### Step 3: Train the Model